The links in this post contain affiliate links and I will receive a small commission if you make a purchase after clicking on my link.

-I have been working on Project Herringbone the past couple of days.
+I love herringbone!
 My inspiration is this fabric design, Herringbone Pond, by Joel Dewberry.
 I love how the herringbone is a little uneven, and gives the piece character.

 Then I started placing the the vinyl, making my herringbone pattern, on the planter.
 I wanted the pattern to be slightly uneven, like the fabric.
 Not all the vinyl strips were exactly the same size, which was good.